 The library has the following devices for use in the library:

-2 Apple iPad minis for use in Children’s room
+2 Apple iPad minis & 2 Apple iPads for use by young children in Children’s room

 Patrons may not download any apps, software, or make any changes to the devices while using them.
 All devices are connected to a library account and that account may only be accessed by library staff.
 You will not be able to purchase books, movies, in-app upgrades or subscriptions, or any other additions to the device.